The PerfectCLEAN Post

 4. Designed for Clinical Environments

-Together, these features make C-Pull not just a product, but a practical infection-prevention strategy
+Combined, these features make CPULL not just an accessory, but a practical infection-prevention strategy.

 A Modern Approach to an Overlooked Risk

-But in reality, very few facilities have the resources to support this frequency.
+But in reality, very few facilities have the financial or human resources to support this frequency.

-● Reducing exposure risks for clinicians and patients
+• Reducing exposure risks for clinicians, EVS staff, and patients

-This is a small intervention with a significant impact on curtain hygiene and overall surface safety.
+This is a simple, cost effective intervention with a significant impact on curtain hygiene and overall peace of mind.

 Support safer, cleaner patient environments.
-Explore how C-Pull can help your facility reduce hand-to-curtain contamination and enhance infection prevention workflows.
+Explore how CPULL can help your facility reduce hand-to-curtain contamination and enhance infection prevention.
+Programs.
 Our team can guide you through best practices and implementation strategies tailored to your IP and EVS needs.